IBM/magkit-tools/magkit-tools-t9n/README.md

     <scope>singleton</scope>
 </component>
 ```
-By that it is fully transparent to get the translation for any property key.

-Furthermore, the app provides a CSV export action to export marked translations,
-and a CSV import action to import edited translations into the same or to another Magnolia instance.

-## Configuration
+You can request translations in code exactly as with Magnolia's default service (no further config required).

-### Access control rights
+### Access Control
-There are 2 roles translation-user and translation-base, which have Read/Write or Read-only rights to the translation workspace.
+Two roles are provided:
+- `translation-user` (read/write)
+- `translation-base` (read-only)
+Assign them to editors as needed.

-### App columns
+### Optional App Column Decoration
-The language columns in the app could be enhanced by decoration.
-You could add an app decoration file (translation.subApps.browser.workbench.contentViews.yaml) in to your module to add any language column you like.
+Add a decoration file `translation.subApps.browser.workbench.contentViews.yaml` in your module to define which language columns appear:
 ```yaml
 #  This is only one example:
 - name : list